Write a little about yourself. Just a paragraph will do.

 I'm a pretty geeky guy, really.
 I'm a huge fan of martial arts

-these days, but still - and a huge fan of watching really bad
+movies, a history nerd and a huge fan of watching really bad movies

-movies with friends.
-There's not a lot I like more than something
+with friends.
+There's not a lot I like more than something bad

-Beyond that, I love learning about other cultures and studying
+Beyond that, I love learning about other cultures ...really, in

-history...really, in another life, I'd be an anthropologist.
-I was
+another life, I'd be an anthropologist.
+I was pretty tempted in

 But even more than that, I like finding information and helping